builderbill

 Maintenance of Sheet steel roofs and walls

-Modern metal roofing if done well will last as long as the rest of the house!
+Modern Steel roofing if done well will last as long as the rest of the house!
 Easily, no sweat!
 The manufacturers say that under normal conditions where the roof is washed down with rainwater no maintenance needed.

 I advise that you do a bit of preventive maintenance every so often.
 Note I am not specifying a time frame here.
 Only you can judge your own conditions.